She Who Became the Sun: Themes

 The novel has been noted to touch on themes of gender, sexuality, and diasporic identity.
 In an interview with the South China Morning Post, Parker-Chan described the novel as "a queer reimagining of the rise to power of the founding emperor of the Ming dynasty.
 It’s also a fun story about gender," adding that mainstream white Australian culture had "a particular type of Australian masculinity that is held as the ideal.
 This excludes every other kind of masculinity, especially queer masculinity and Asian masculinity."

+Inspiration

+In an interview with SciFiNow, Parker-Chan commented on the inspiration for the novel,"In my case, I was yearning for a sweeping, high stakes, historical epic with the hyper-emotionality of a romance — but which also queered gender roles.
+Asian historical TV dramas had a lot of the elements I craved but without the queerness.
+Chinese BL web novels got close, but they were… well, in Chinese.
+So at the end of the dinner, we all pledged to write the books of our hearts, commercial prospects be damned."